Allentown station (Central Railroad of New Jersey)

-Allentown is a defunct train station in Allentown, Pennsylvania.
-It was constructed by the Central Railroad of New Jersey (CNJ) and Reading Railroad from 1888–1889.
-The station closed in 1967 with the cessation of CNJ passenger service.
+Allentown station is a defunct train station in Allentown, Pennsylvania.
+It was constructed by the Central Railroad of New Jersey (CNJ) and Reading Railroad in 1888 and 1889.
+For most of the late 19th and early 20th century, it provided passenger train service between Allentown and various U.S. Coast locations.

+In 1967, the station's use was discontinued following cessation of CNJ passenger service.
 The station is located one block east of the Lehigh Valley Railroad's Allentown station.

 History

-Early railroads
+19th century

 During the first half of the 19th century, Allentown was primarily a small market town for farmers.
-It was not until 1851 that the first railroad reached Allentown with the chartering of the Delaware, Lehigh, Schuylkill and Susquehanna Railroad, which later became the Lehigh Valley Railroad.
-A small station was built in 1855 which linked the city with Easton and Mauch Chunk.
-However, the railroad was not a major factor in local transportation.
+By 1851, the first railroad reached Allentown with the chartering of the Delaware, Lehigh, Schuylkill and Susquehanna Railroad, which later became the Lehigh Valley Railroad.
+A small station was built in 1855, linking Allentown with Easton to the east and present-day Jim Thorpe to the north.
+The railroad, however, was not yet a major factor in local transportation at the time.

-During the Civil War, the industrial growth along the Lehigh River saw the establishment of industry in the city.
-To be successful, the industries needed cheap and reliable transportation systems to haul the raw materials and the finished products.
-The Lehigh Canal, built in the 1820s was the major transport link used to haul anthracite coal from northeast Pennsylvania to the factories, but a major flood in 1862 seriously damaged the Canal.
-Charters were issued to two railroad companies, the Lehigh Valley and Lehigh and Susquehanna (later leased to the Central Railroad of New Jersey) to build lines into Allentown.
-The Reading Lines entered the city soon afterwards.
-Along with the freight railroads, Allentown became a destination for immigrants who found work in one of Allentown's textile mills and factories.
+During the Civil War, the region of Allentown surrounding Lehigh River underwent extensive industrialization.
+New companies and industries needed cheap and reliable transportation systems to haul the raw materials and the finished products.
+The Lehigh Canal, built in the 1820s, was the major transport link used to haul anthracite coal from the Coal Region in Northeast Pennsylvania to factories.

+In 1862, a major flood seriously damaged the canal.
+Charters were issued to two railroad companies, the Lehigh Valley Railroad and the Lehigh and Susquehanna Railroad, which were later leased to the Central Railroad of New Jersey to build lines into Allentown.
+Soon after, the Reading Company's rail lines entered Allentown.
+Along with existing freight railroads, Allentown emerged as a major national destination for immigrants who could easily find work in Allentown's the textile mills and factories of the city's fast-growing textile industry.